UCLAChicanxStudies/BarrioSuburbanism/_posts/2021-02-26-BriannaEstradaPin4.md

 #### Works cited

 {:.bibliography}
 1. Benefits for Youth, Families, & Communities.
-Benefits for Youth, Families, & Communities | Youth.gov. https://youth.gov/youth-topics/afterschool-programs/benefits-youth-families-and-communities.
+Benefits for Youth, Families, & Communities, Youth.gov. https://youth.gov/youth-topics/afterschool-programs/benefits-youth-families-and-communities.
 2. González, J. (2018).
 The Lands of Mañana.In Search of the Mexican Beverly Hills: Latino Suburbanization in Postwar Los Angeles (pp. 14-45).
 New Brunswick, Newark, Camden, New Jersey; London: Rutgers University Press.
 3. Vallejo, Jody Agius.
 “Chapter One: Class, Assimilation, and Mexican Americans,” in Barrios to Burbs: The Making of the Mexican-American Middle Class, Stanford University Press, 2012.